Fairfield, New South Wales: Heritage

+The International Monument in The Crescent Park was built as a symbol of Fairfield's migrant population in 1968.
+It was designed by Leonid Denysenko and Yurij Denysenko.
+The letter "A" represents Australia and also Mount Ararat.
+Originally, the monument had water gushing from the middle in the form of a waterfall.
+The angular object above symbolises a boat or a plane, while the hole in the middle symbolises the opening where migrants exit to colonise the new land.
+The nearby LJ Clock Tower was erected in 1958.

 Media

 Fairfield has two local newspapers, The Fairfield Advance and the Fairfield Champion, which are issued every Wednesday.
+Fairfield Local News is an online, independent local news source for those who reside in the Fairfield area.
+2GLF is a community radio station that caters to the communities of Liverpool and Fairfield LGAs.

 Transport

-Fairfield railway station is on the Inner West & Leppington and Cumberland lines of the Sydney Trains network.
-Trains run frequently from Fairfield to Leppington, Parramatta and the City Circle.
-Fairfield also has a major bus interchange adjacent to the railway station.
-For details of bus services from the interchange see Fairfield railway station.
+Fairfield railway station, situated on The Crescent and Dale Street, is on the Main Southern railway line.
+Sydney Trains run frequently from Fairfield to Leppington, Schofields and the City Circle.
+Fairfield also has a major bus interchange adjacent to the railway station with all services operated by Transit Systems.
 The Horsley Drive is a prominent road in Fairfield, with a high amount of traffic, and acts as a pivotal entrance to the city from the north and southeast.
 Hamilton Road to the southwest is another.

 Schools

 Public schools in Fairfield include Fairfield High School and Fairfield Public School.
 Private Schools include Patrician Brothers' College and Our Lady of the Rosary Primary School, which are both catholic schools.
 Patrician Brothers' Primary School was also previously located in Fairfield but closed in 2006.
+Alternative High Schools for students who have been expelled or unfit for mainstream include Indie School - Fairfield campus, and Warakirri College - Fairfield campus a private independent school.